ThomasNguyen546/Note-Taker/README.md

 ## Description

-- Note Taker is a note saving applications that allows users to write and save notes.
+- Note Taker is a note saving application that allows users to write and save notes.

 ## Task